mileweb/docs-content-hdt/docs/portal/transports/delete-transport.md

 # Delete a Transport

-To delete a transport, search the transport you want to delete in the <strong> Transport </strong> page if it was not in the page, then click the "Action" button and select the "Delete".
+The <strong> Transports </strong> page can be reached by clicking "Transports" from the left pane of HDT portal.
-The <strong> Transports </strong> page can be reached simply by clicking "Transports" from the left pane of HDT portal.
+To delete a transport, click the "Action" button of the transport entry in the list and select "Delete".
+If the transport was not in the current page, you can search it in the search box.

 ![null](</docs/resources/images/transports/delete-transport-1.png>)